 We had a lot going on, so a couple more weeks passed, but eventually we had time to make plans to get the railing replaced and redo our front yard.
 We started the process for someone to come and start the upgrade.

-I discovered I had so many pictures of robins they needed their own folder.
+I discovered I had so many pictures of robins that they needed their own folder.

-I wrote a blog about the robins.

-I prepared to move on.
+I wrote a blog about the robins, and prepared to move on.